Guide to Library Policies

 Lost and Found

-• Articles found in the library are held at the Information Services Desk until unclaimed articles are taken each week to Campus Safety.
+Articles found in the library are held at the Information Services Desk.
+Items of value are given to Campus Safety.
+Periodically, items in Lost and Found are surrendered to Campus Safety.

 Confidentiality

-• Courtesy Borrower Patrons: Trustees, faculty and staff spouses, alumni, and individual public library patrons are eligible for personal Courtesy Borrower Cards.
-Personal Courtesy Borrower Cards are valid for one year and may be renewed.
+Courtesy Borrower Patrons: Trustees, faculty and staff spouses, alumni, and individual public library patrons are eligible for personal Courtesy Borrower Cards if over the age of 18.
 Applications are available at the Information Services Desk.
 Patrons must present their personal Courtesy Borrower Card when borrowing materials.

 Overdue Notices

-• Borrowed materials are marked with a due date.
-Courtesy Notices (alerting patrons to an upcoming due date) and overdue notices are issued as a courtesy.
-Failure to receive on overdue notice does not release the patrons from returning or renewing materials.
+Courtesy due date notices and overdue notices are issued via email.
+Failure to receive an overdue notice does not release the patrons from returning or renewing materials.

 Fines